 Sharing your blog posts on social media is a great way to increase blog traffic.
 You can do this once you’ve established a following, but you can also make great progress in sharing your blog posts even if you have only a handful of followers.
 There are two ways of doing this: you can A) use hashtags (#) in your posts to make sure they appear in front of the right audience, or B) put out sponsored posts, which allows you to manually choose the kind of person you want to view your work.

 Note: if this sounds a little too complex for you, don’t worry.
 We’re more than happy to explain it to you in as much detail as you like over the phone!

 2. Optimise your website for search engines

 Ever wondered how Google decides on the order it displays results in when you search for something?
 Why, for example, do websites like Next and H&M appear in the results when you type in something like ‘knitted jumpers’, rather than obscure personal blogs called things like ‘Ethel’s Wonderful World of Weaving’?
-The answer: the brainboxes at Google have developed a very clever and complex algorithm that sorts websites and decides which deserve the top spot in their results, every time you type something in.
+The answer: the brainboxes at Google have developed a very clever and complex algorithm that sorts websites and decides which deserves the top spot in their results, every time you type something in.

 Search Engine Optimisation, or SEO, is the practice of ensuring that everything in your blog/website is fine-tuned to please Google’s algorithm—thereby increasing the likelihood your site will appear on the first page of Google’s results, whenever people search for terms related to your business.